 Sustainable Domestic Technologies with Alan Warde and Dale Southerton at Manchester University, is about the design and use of kitchens and bathrooms and is funded by the ESRC's Sustainable Technologies Programme.

 Consumption, Everyday Life and Sustainability a five-year programme of workshops, exchanges and summer schools onconsumption, everyday life and sustainability" (funded by the European Science Foundation).

-During 2012-2013 I am running a programme of "Craft Skills" workshops open to Masters and PhD students.
+I often run a programme of "Craft Skills" workshops open to Masters and PhD students.

 Project: Funded Project › Research